Indonesia hero image

 • Meetings & Venues: Rooftop terraces, historic halls, hotel ballrooms, yoga pavilions, and ship decks with portable AV.

-• Dining: Indonesian rijsttafel, Balinese farm-to-table meals, seafood banquets, and dietary-sensitive menus curated with halal and vegetarian options.
+• Dining: Indonesian rijsttafel, Balinese farm-to-table meals, seafood banquets, and dietary-sensitive menus with halal and vegetarian options.

 • Accessibility: Urban walking plus temple steps; we incorporate shuttle access, staged climbs, hydration breaks, and alternative activities for limited mobility.